Rate Limiting

 When a limit is exceeded, the API returns `429 Too Many Requests`.

-## Management API Rate Limits
+## Envoy-Managed Limits

 | **Route Group** | **Limit** | **Window** | **Identifier** |